teampoltergeist/poltergeist/README.md

     so it won't be officially supported by Poltergeist until 1.5 is released.
 [Issue #31]

+*   Add `page.driver.quit` method.
+If you spawn additional Capybara sessions, you might want to use this to reap the child phantomjs process.
+[Issue #24]

 #### Bug fixes ####

 *   Fix bug where we could end up interacting with an obsolete element.
 [Issue #30]